Kazade/simulant-engine/README.md

 The aim of Simulant is to create an easy-to-use game engine to allow building homebrew for older games consoles, as well as creating a great developer-experience on modern platforms.

+## Status

+Simulant is currently in the *Alpha* stage.
+This means that you can use it to build games, but you may come across bugs or shortcomings.

+This is the perfect time to get involved in the development of Simulant!
+If you find bugs, please report them, and if you think of cool new features, then feel free to create an issue for those too!

 ## History

 Simulant was my accidental hobby engine.
 It started while I was reverse-engineering a model format and wanted to quickly and easily manipulate meshes.
 Over the next couple of years I chipped away at it here and there, using it for various little toy projects, but it grew out of control without any focus.
 Over time it became a dumping ground for useful graphics-related code, and depended on more and more third party libraries.